RyuuXS/Reforestation/README.md

-## I gave all my dead batteries away today, free of charge.
+## I just wrote a book on reverse psychology.
+Do not read it!